Signs for your premises

 Listed buildings

-If your property is a Listed Building, you will always have to obtain Listed Building consent before you put up a sign.
+If your property is a Listed Building, you will always have to obtain Listed Building consent before you display a sign.

 Signs at the entrance to your premises